programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 #disconnect to clean up the connection to the database
 dbDisconnect(storiesDb)
 ```
+4. Run your program.

 In the console you should see again:
 ```
 [1] "tbl_newspaper_search_results"
 ```
-You have successfully connected to the database using the settings file.
+You have successfully connected to the database using a configuration file.

 ## Storing data in a table with SQL